berops/claudie/docs/loadbalancing/loadbalancing-solution.md

   - Claudie currently supports only GCP cloud DNS
 - `hostname`
   - hostname for the DNS records
   - if left empty, random hash will be generated

+Only for the Berops customers, if the DNS field will be left undefined, the loadbalancer will use Berops managed cloud DNS

 ### Nodepools